ichensky/ichensky.github.io/docs/dev/dotnet/design-principles/solid/solid-csharp.md

 **Open-Closed Principle**

+Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.

 After introducing a new `feature` if code in present **class**, *function*, etc is changing *somehow* this principle is violated.
 Create *plugin* system.